-REACH has demonstrated a superior commitment to patient care since its inception.
+REACH Air Medical Services has demonstrated a superior commitment to patient care since our inception.
 A guiding principle from our founder, Dr. John L. McDonald, Jr., drives all of our team members today: “Prepare to be the best.”

-REACH’s clinical staff consists of transport nurses and transport paramedics.
-These expert clinicians join REACH with extensive experience within their specialty areas.
-Upon hire, all REACH clinicians must hold certification in Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), Neonatal Resuscitation Program (NRP), Basic Life Support (BLS), and an approved Trauma Certification course.
-Additionally, all REACH clinicians must obtain national advanced critical care certification within one year of hire.
+REACH’s clinical staff consists of critical care transport nurses and transport paramedics.
+These expert clinicians join our company with extensive experience within their chosen field.
+To join the REACH team, our nurses and paramedics must hold certification in Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), Neonatal Resuscitation Program (NRP), Basic Life Support (BLS), and an approved Trauma Certification course.
+Additionally, all our clinicians must obtain National Advanced Critical Care certification within one year of hire.

-During initial orientation each clinician completes a rigorous education and training process which includes a two or four week program of didactic, psychomotor skill, and scenario-based high fidelity patient care simulation in the REACH Academy.
-Following initial orientation REACH clinicians must complete a comprehensive orientation program covering all aspects of transport medicine under the guidance of an experienced REACH preceptor.
-Throughout the orientation process there is ongoing performance evaluation and feedback via the Continuous Quality Improvement (CQI) program.
+When hired, each clinician must complete a rigorous education and training process at the REACH Academy which includes a two or four-week program of didactic, psychomotor skill, and intense scenario-based patient care simulations.
+Under the guidance of an experienced REACH preceptor, these new hires must also complete a comprehensive program covering all aspects of transport medicine.
+Throughout the orientation process there is ongoing performance evaluations and feedback provided through our Continuous Quality Improvement (CQI) program.

 REACH nurses function under an advanced scope of practice, meaning they can perform some interventions typically reserved for physicians.
 REACH clinical protocols are developed and maintained by our group of Medical Directors and the Clinical Education Team to ensure that our clinicians provide evidence-based, patient centered, high quality care.